 Construction was completed in mid-2001 and resident admissions began in September 2001.
-For the fiscal year ending March 31, 2009 the facility's patient care revenues is projected to generate 5 percent of the patient care revenue deposited into the Health Income Fund.
+For the fiscal year ending March 31, 2010 the facility's patient care revenues is projected to generate 6 percent of the patient care revenue deposited into the Health Income Fund.

-The annual average occupancy rate for the HV Veterans' Home for the four most recent fiscal years, preliminary for fiscal year 2007-08 and estimated for fiscal year 2008-09, is described in the following table:
+The annual average occupancy rate for the HV Veterans' Home for the four most recent fiscal years, preliminary for fiscal year 2008-09 and estimated for fiscal year 2009-10, is described in the following table:

-Fiscal Year Ending March 31 Annual Average Inpatient Occupancy Rate
+Annual Average Inpatient Occupancy Rate

-2004 96%
+96%

-2005 96
+90

-2006 90
+90

-2007 90
+96

-2008 (Preliminary 96
+96

-2009 (Estimated) 96
+96

-^{} Based on annual average beds in service, which in 2004 was 210, in 2005 and thereafter was 252.
+^{}Based on annual average beds in service of 252.